 - Your crown is custom-crafted in the lab and cemented in place on the abutment.

 Because there’s no root or root nerve, many patients say they experience less pain than a tooth extraction.
 Any residual discomfort is easily controlled by over-the-counter pain relievers.
-You care for your new implant as you would your natural teeth with normal brushing, flossing and mouthwash, as well as regular dental cleanings at your NYC dental spa.
+You care for your new implant as you would your natural teeth with normal brushing, flossing and mouthwash, as well as regular dental cleanings at your Brooklyn dental spa.

 Advantages of Implants vs. Dentures